lannashelton/ST-Arousal-System/README.md

 ## Planned Features
 - Stimulation buttons such as "Penis" and "Prostate" for characters with a penis.
 These options will also have their own unique orgasm dynamics.
+- Will make system messages completely gender neutral to cover any kind of character and genital combination

 ## License